ScottGoodrich/LIRI-Node_App/README.md

 ### LIRI-Node-App

 The LIRI Node app enables the user to search for a musician's tour dates, find info about a song and search for movie information.
+To begin, in your terminal, npm install "axios", "moment" and "node-spotify-api".

 There are three main blocks of code, each dealing wih one functionality.

 # concert-this